-Android apps for IT professionals have been kicking around for years now.
-But thanks to the increased size and power of today's devices, these apps are more valuable than ever.
+Android apps for IT pros have been kicking around for years now.
+Thanks to the increased size and power of today's devices, these apps are more valuable than ever.
 Coupled with some of the latest updates to the Android operating system, such as split-screen multitasking, your smartphone or tablet can now stand in for your laptop in a wide range of circumstances.

-Whether you need to do some remote service on the CEOs desktop, troubleshoot the Wi-Fi in the conference room or grab a file from your laptop there's an Android solution.
-Here are the essential apps that every IT Pro should download now.
+Whether you need to do some remote service on the CEO's desktop, troubleshoot the Wi-Fi in the conference room or grab a file from your laptop, there's an Android solution.

 Microsoft Remote Desktop

-If, like most offices, you are a Windows-only shop, going to the source for your remote desktop solution is an excellent option, and it's free.
-As you would expect Microsoft Remote Desktop allows you to securely connect to any remote PC and access all of its files, apps and network resources along with access to published Windows apps on Microsoft Azure.
+As you would expect, Microsoft Remote Desktop allows you to securely connect to any remote PC and access all of its files, apps and network resources along with access to published Windows apps on Microsoft Azure.

 Fing - Network Tools